Defense Evasion, Red Teaming

 Process Hollowing

-Fundamental concept is quite straightforward.
-In the process hollowing code injection technique, an attacker creates a new process in a suspended state, its image is then unmapped (hollowed) from the memory, a malicious binary gets written instead and finally, the program state is resumed which executes the injected code.
-Workflow of the technique is:
+Firstly, the fundamental concept is quite straightforward.
+In the process hollowing code injection technique, an attacker creates a new process in a suspended state, unmaps (hollows) its image from memory, writes a malicious binary, and finally resumes the program state to execute the injected code.
+The workflow of the technique is:

 • CreateProcessA() with CREATE_SUSPENDED flag set